Daniel0Widing/RosesUtilities/README.md

 ### Consumables:
 #### Team Building Book
 <details><summary>------- Info ---------</summary>

 When used while riding a dinosaur, adds 25-50% imprint quality and sets the imprinter to the rider.

-Cannot be used on fully imprinted dinosaurs.
+Cannot be used on dinosaurs fully imprinted to you.
 ```
 cheat giveitem "Blueprint'/Game/Mods/RosesUtilities/Items/Consumables/TeamBuildingBook/PrimalItemConsumable_TeamBuildingBook.PrimalItemConsumable_TeamBuildingBook'" 40 0 false
 ```